September 10, 2023

 About Oxbow Regional Park, Metro

 All vehicles entering the park as part of the event will pay a $5 parking fee at the entry booth; busses are $7.
+The parking fee is included for those who register by September 5.
 Cell service is minimal.

 No Pets– We love them, but pets are not allowed in the vehicle or on a leash at Oxbow Regional Park.
 This is to preserve the sensitive habitat of the park.